 The Paris Pass includes free entry at up to 80+ of the top attractions in Paris.
 The city museum portion of the pass includes:

 - Arc de Triomphe – €13

 - The Army Museum (Napoleon’s Tomb) – €14

 - …and many more

-The Paris Pass also offers entry to these attractions NOT included with the museum pass alone:
+The Paris Pass also includes entry to the following attractions which are NOT offered on the official Paris Museum Pass:

 Paris Pass Pricing

 Now that you know what’s included, let’s talk about pricing.
 The Paris Pass offers 2, 3, 4, and 6-day packages.
 Here is the current pricing structure:

 SAVE BIG IN PARIS – With the Paris Pass, you’ll enjoy entry at up to 80+ of the best museums and attractions in Paris.
 Plus, you’ll save time and money while you do it!
 Learn more here.

 We already know Paris isn’t the cheapest place to visit, so can the Paris Pass help you save money?
 After a major overhaul during the pandemic, the pass provides a lot more value than it did previously.
 With that said, it still isn’t right for everybody.